 Kunkle and his second wife, Ruth Vitale, live in Santa Ynez in central California.
 The aircraft he owns today include a Cessna 320 twin-engine aircraft (“I bought that one in 1970”); a Cessna 185 on wheels; another Cessna 185 on amphibious floats; an Aeronca Champion with a 75-horsepower engine; a Super Cub; and a Piper PA-12 three-place version of the Super Cub.
 His favorite, though, is a red, three-quarter-scale replica of a 1929 Travel Air 4000 biplane.
 Kunkle says he acquired the replica from another “total aviation person,” Kenny Wolf, who is “a wonderful friend” and is in excellent health, though Wolf recently stopped flying at age 95.

-Jim Kunkle says he has 8,000 to 9,000 air hours altogether.
+Jim Kunkle said he had 8,000 to 9,000 air hours altogether.
 He is active in a veterans’ organization for those who have received the United States’ second highest award for valor.